safakdinc/glider/README.md

 ### Benefits of This Approach

 1. **Type-safe** - Full autocomplete and type checking
-2. **Zero client bundle** - Only strings are shipped to the browser, not translation functions
-3. **SSR-friendly** - All translations resolved at build time
+2. **Build-time resolution** - All translations resolved to strings at build time
-4. **Serialization-safe** - No issues with function serialization across server/client boundary
+3. **Zero overhead** - No translation functions shipped to the client
+4. **SSG-friendly** - Perfect for static site generation
+5. **Serialization-safe** - Only strings are passed to client components
-5. **Performance** - No runtime translation overhead on the client
+6. **Performance** - Minimal runtime overhead on the client

 ### Nested Folders and Namespace Imports